Excerpt from my book, Passive Income: Create Passive Income Streams with Little to No Investment

 - They host your profile, products, services, and more.

 - They take care of processing, financial transactions, and fulfillment.

 - They are an excellent and quick way to expand your online footprint and profile.

-- It can be inexpensive or less expensive to operate a business in a marketplace compared to a standalone site.
+- It can be inexpensive or less expensive to operate a business on a marketplace compared to a stand-alone site.

 - They take care of technical and web development activities.